Maui Weather Forecast for April 09, 2025 | Maui Now

 Aviation

-AIRMET Sierra for mountain obscuration remains in effect for the northeast, east and southeast slopes of the Big Island this evening.
-Mountain obscurations will likely expand in coverage to the smaller islands through the overnight to early morning hours as additional clouds and showers drift in on the northeasterly trade winds.
+AIRMET Sierra for mountain obscuration remains in effect for the northeast, east and southeast slopes of the Big Island this morning.
+These conditions will diminish later this morning.

 Marine

 Surface high pressure far north of the islands will advance east and be located northeast of the islands by this weekend.
-This will produce a tight enough pressure gradient to strengthen and maintain moderate to locally strong trade winds from Wednesday night into next week.
+This will produce a tight enough downstream pressure gradient in maintaining moderate to locally strong trade winds from tonight through next week.

-The current medium size, medium period north swell will continue its decline through Wednesday.
-A small north swell reinforcement is scheduled to arrive Thursday and Friday and hold surf at near head high.
-North-facing shore surf heights will fall back to average waist to chest high this weekend.
+The ongoing moderate size, medium period north swell will continue its decline through the day.
+A moderate size, smaller period north turning northeast swell is scheduled to arrive tonight and move through Thursday.
+This will hold near head high to slightly above head high surf in place.
+North-facing shore surf heights will fall back to average waist to chest high over the weekend.

-The ongoing slightly elevated small, medium period south swell will generally maintain slightly above summer average waist to chest high south surf through Wednesday.
+The ongoing slightly elevated small, medium period south swell will generally maintain slightly above summer average waist to chest high south surf through the day.
 This swell will gradually fall off through the end of the week.

-East-facing shore chop will become more rough as upstream trades slightly pick up through the middle of the week.
+East-facing shore chop will become more rough as upstream trades slightly pick up the next couple of days.

 HFO Watches/Warnings/Advisories